abdelali221/WiiRremote/README.md

 Note: The app requires both a real console and a wired ir bar, otherwise it won't work.

+# Important :

+This app is just a proof of concept, which means it's not made to be easy to use!

 # Credits :

 - [The Arduino-IRremote library](https://github.com/Arduino-IRremote/Arduino-IRremote/).